|

 Lessiens words had done little to reassure him.
 In fact,

 attack were warnings.
-Something is coming, he thought.
+Something is coming,

+he thought.
 Something that will cause turmoil.

-hours of uninhibited pleasure he had enjoyed there.
-With her
+uninhibited pleasure he had enjoyed there.

-A second acorn fell in his lap.
+Then a second acorn fell in his lap.

 Legolas looked up.